 One of Android's missions is to organize the world's information and make it universally accessible and useful.
 Our mission applies to all users-including people with disabilities such as visual impairment, color deficiency, hearing loss, and limited dexterity.

 The new Accessibility page provides details on how to design your app to be as accessible as possible by:

 - Providing alternatives to affordances that time out

 - Using standard framework controls or enable TalkBack for custom controls

 You can supply separate landscape and portrait layouts for your widgets, which the system inflates as appropriate when the screen orientation changes.
 The Widgets page has useful details about widget types, limitations, and design considerations.

 Android 4.0 Ice Cream Sandwich

 Android 4.0 removes the need for traditional hardware keys on phones by replacing them with a virtual navigation bar that houses the Back, Home and Recents buttons.
-Read the Compatibility pattern to learn how the OS adapts to phones with hardware buttons and how pre-Android 3.0 apps that rely on menu keys are supported.

 The action bar is the most important structural element of an Android app.
 It provides consistent navigation across the platform and allows your app to surface actions.